-Corris Hostel left the youth hostel association years ago and even when it was a youth hostel it was something extra special.
+Corris Hostel left the youth hostel association in 2004 even when it was a youth hostel it was something extra special.
 An independently owned youth hostel, artistic, quirky and caring.

 CORRIS HOSTEL left the youth hostel association years ago and even when it was a youth hostel it was something extra special.
 An independently owned youth hostel, artistic and quirky, in the less trod area of South Snowdonia.
 Now known as just Corris Hostel it is still run by the same owner Michael Parish, and remains a remnant of all the best things about youth hostels in the past.